TX-2/TX-2-simulator/README.md

 > intelligence and human–computer interaction.
 Wesley A. Clark was the
 > chief architect of the TX-2.

+The [OVERVIEW](OVERVIEW.md) file explains the high-level design of the simulator.

 ## To Build The Code

 To be able to build the code, [install the Rust build